nitishkr72/compiler-design-lab/lab3/README.md

 ### Running flex

-Create a assembly progam and save it to a file.
+write an assembly program and save it to a file(say filename.asm).

 To run lspecs.l